oxhak/archlinux-desktop-config-files/README.md

 Look at the .bashrc file for custom commands and learn more how to.

-Do not hesitate to send me screenshot of your new config. :)<br>
+Do not hesitate to send me a screenshot of your new config. :)<br>
 Twitter @oxhak.

 archlinux dependency's